RedditModBot/RedditToxicReportBot/README.md

 Get Perspective API key at: https://developers.google.com/codelabs/setup-perspective-api

+Note: Perspective only supports certain languages (English, Spanish, French, German, etc.).
+Comments in unsupported languages are silently skipped.

 **Step 4: AI Review**

 Sends to Groq LLM with full context:
 - Your moderation guidelines
 - Whether it's a `[TOP-LEVEL]` or `[REPLY]`
 - Post title and parent comment
+- **ML detector scores** from Detoxify, OpenAI, and Perspective (with thresholds)
+- Pattern match trigger reasons (if any)
 - The comment text

+The LLM sees which detectors flagged the comment and how confident they are, helping it make better decisions.
+For example, if OpenAI and Perspective both score high but Detoxify is borderline, the LLM knows it's likely truly toxic (not just profanity).

 AI returns: `VERDICT: REPORT` or `VERDICT: BENIGN` with a reason.